Grace & Favour: Casting

 The main cast included the five actors and characters who had appeared in every episode of Are You Being Served?: John Inman (Mr Humphries), Mollie Sugden (Mrs Slocombe), Frank Thornton (Captain Peacock), Wendy Richard (Miss Brahms) and Nicholas Smith (Mr Rumbold).
 New regular cast members included Joanne Heywood, who had previously appeared in the Mike Stephens-directed First of the Summer Wine (1988–89), portraying Miss Lovelock; Billy Burden, who portrayed farmer Maurice Moulterd; and Fleur Bennett, who played his daughter, Mavis.
 Several new recurring characters were added to the show, including Michael Bilton as Mr Grace's solicitor, Mr Thorpe, and his assistant, Miss Prescott, played by Shirley Cheriton.
+Christine Gernon, who served as production assistant on the series, recalled that Heywood and Bennett "fitted in really well" with the original cast members, while the "cast got on so well; they were just all so pleased to be back together".

 Of the other surviving Are You Being Served? cast members who had either left or joined the cast during the programme’s run, only Trevor Bannister (Mr Lucas) was reportedly asked to join Grace & Favour, but declined.
 Mike Berry, who had portrayed Mr Spooner for the last three series of Are You Being Served?, was not asked to appear in the sequel series, though stated that he would have if he was asked.
 Berry recalled that Arthur English, who portrayed Mr Harman, was retired by that stage, and therefore was in "no position to return".

 Filming

 Chavenage House, where most of the series was filmed.

 All external filming for the series was undertaken in and around Tetbury in Gloucestershire.
 Primary filming was at Chavenage House, which was used for Millstone Manor, just outside Tetbury.
 Indoor filming was recorded in front of a live studio audience.
+Production assistant Christine Gernon recalled that neither Croft nor Lloyd were present often for the filming of the series, in part due to the series being one of the few not to be produced or directed by Croft himself.